Khoeckman/canvasParticles/README.md

 ## Options

-Configuration options for the particles and their behavior.
+Configuration options for the particles and their behavior.<br>
+Play around with these values: [Playground](http://kylehoeckman.great-site.net/canvas-particles/#playground)

 <details>
   <summary><h3>Options structure</h3></summary>